alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 Merge requests are useful to integrate separate changes that you’ve made to a project, on different branches.
 This is a brief guide on how to create a merge request.
-For more information, check the [merge requests documentation](https://docs.gitlab.com/ee/user/project/merge_requests/index.html).
+For more information, check the [merge requests documentation](https://docs.Gitea.com/ee/user/project/merge_requests/index.html).

-- Before you start, you should have already created a branch and pushed your changes to `GitLab`.
+- Before you start, you should have already created a branch and pushed your changes to **Gitea**.
 - Go to the project where you’d like to merge your changes and click on the `Merge requests` tab.
 - Click on `New merge request` on the right side of the screen.
 - From there on, you have the option to select the source branch and the target branch you’d like to compare to.